Chapter 6 Post-Construction and Operations and Maintenance Guidance

 • Minor asphalt or concrete patching/repair;

-• Maintenance of porous pavement;
+• Maintenance of porous surfaces to ensure proper infiltration, and;

-• Minor erosion repairs including slope stabilization;
+• Minor erosion repairs, including slope stabilization.

-Site Modifications
+Site modifications

 • 6.2 Post-Construction Stormwater Management Maintenance Inspections and Enforcement